 Under the Veterinarian’s rule, people who work with canines professionally assume the risk that the animal might bite them.

-To help you better understand when a dog walker can sue for a dog bite, our California personal injury lawyers discuss, below:
+To help you better understand when a dog walker can sue for a dog bite, our California dog bite attorneys discuss, below:

 - 1. What is the Veterinarian’s Rule in California?

 - 2. Does the Veterinarian’s Rule apply to dog walkers?

 - 3. When can a dog walker sue for a dog bite in California?

 - 4. What damages can I recover for a dog bite?

 - 5. Who can a dog walker sue for damages?